Contents

 Why?
 Evidence base

 - It is important to assess and communicate all aspects of progress that is meaningful to an individual.
-This enables children and parent carers to experience and celebrate success which contributes to a sense of belonging and achievement.
+This enables children, young people and parent carers to experience and celebrate success which contributes to a sense of belonging and achievement.

 - Leaders ensure that staff have a clear understanding of the purpose of assessment and are confident in using a range of assessment types including observation, questioning, marking, pupil and parent voice and screening tools.